Certified Strength and Conditioning SpecialistsHelp special forces teams

 - rotator cuff injuries and tears

-- analyzing posture and biomechanics to identify movement patterns and other factors that may lead to injury
+- Analyzing posture and biomechanics to identify movement patterns and factors that can lead to injury.

-- creating and implementing weight training and conditioning classes to improve fitness and reduce injury
+- Creating and implementing weight training, and conditioning classes to minimize injury and improve fitness

-- performing therapeutic taping, instrument-assisted soft tissue mobilization, muscle energy or proprioceptive neuromuscular facilitation (PNF) techniques when needed
+- Performing therapeutic taping, instrument-assisted soft tissue mobilization, muscle energy or proprioceptive neuromuscular facilitation (PNF) techniques.

-- educating and guiding personnel on ways to prevent injury and improving stamina and performance
+- Educating and guiding personnel on ways to prevent injury, improve stamina and performance.

-- collaborating with trainers and physical therapists to assist with the treatment and prevention of injuries
+- Collaborating with trainers and physical therapists, to assist with treatment and prevention of injuries.